FastPass+ ("FastPass Plus") and FASTPASS

 FastPass+ Rules and the Math Behind Them

-Whether it's 2, 3 or 4 FastPass+ reservations, it represents a significant constraint for Unofficial Guide readers, who report using 8 to 10 regular Fastpasses per day in the Magic Kingdom simply by knowing the rules and doing the walking.
+The limit on FastPass+ reservations represents a significant constraint for Unofficial Guide readers, who report using 8 to 10 regular FASTPASS tickets per day in the Magic Kingdom simply by knowing the rules and doing the walking.

 Why does Disney need to limit the number of FastPass+ uses available?
 Because guests who use FastPass+ are more satisfied with their trip, so Disney wants more guests using it.
 But the number of guests who can use FastPass+ in a given day is a function of the number of rides which have FastPass+, their hourly capacity, and how long the park is open.

 Take the Magic Kingdom as an example.
-When the Seven Dwarfs Mine Train opens, the park should have around 27 FastPass+-enabled attractions, parades, and fireworks).
+The park has around 27 FastPass+-enabled attractions, parades, and fireworks).
 Combined, those attractions should be able to give rides to around 35,000 people per hour (plus parades and fireworks).
 Assume half of that capacity is allocated to FastPass+, and the other half to standby riders.
 Over the course of a 12-hour day, that works out to around 225,000 FastPass+ spots available on those rides.

 About 49,000 people visit the Magic Kingdom on an average day.
 If there are 225,000 FastPass+ spots available, each person can have about 4 FastPass+ reservations before all of the spots are taken.